solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 # Exercise 3 - Power BI integration

-In this exercise, you will create a Power BI Report and build a visualization within Synapse Analytics Studio.
+In this exercise, you will realize another benefit of the fully integrated environment provided by Azure Synapse Analytics.
+Here, you will create a Power BI Report and build a visualization within Synapse Analytics Studio.
+You will not have to leave this environment to log into a separate Power BI web site.

-The Power BI Workspace has alreadby been created for you.
+The Power BI Workspace has already been created for you.

 ## Task 1 - Create a Power BI dataset in Synapse
 In this task, you will use Power BI Desktop to create the dataset used by the report.